Michael D. Healy: Retirement

 After Vietnam, BG Healy took command of the John F. Kennedy Institute for Special Warfare, Fort Bragg, and was promoted to major general.
 He remained in command of the Institute until October 1975, when he was sent on his last overseas assignment.
 General Healy was stationed in Ankara, Turkey, as the Chief of Staff of Combined Military Planning.
 For two years he oversaw the joint military maneuvers around oil fields in the Mideast for the now defunct Central Treaty Organization, CENTO.
 In 1977, Gen. Healy returned to the United States to command the Army Readiness Region V at Fort Sheridan, where, 35 years before, he had enlisted as a private.
 This was General Healy's last assignment.
 He retired from active duty on February 28, 1981, after 35 years, seven months and 29 days of military service.
-He died on April 14, 2018 at the age of 91.
+He died on April 14, 2018, at the age of 91.

 Honors and awards

 Throughout his 35-year military career, Michael Healy received many medals and awards.
 His decorations include Combat Infantry Badge (two awards), Distinguished Service Medal (three awards), Silver Star (two awards), Legion of Merit (three awards), Distinguished Flying Cross, Bronze Star with "V" (Valor) Device (six awards), Air Medal with "V" Device (four awards), Army Commendation Medal (two awards), Navy Commendation Medal with "V" Device, Purple Heart Medal (two awards), twelve Decorations of Republic of Vietnam.
-He received Parachute badges from Republic of Vietnam, Thailand, Cambodia, Korea, Iran and Pakistan, as well as a Master Parachutist Badge from the U.S. Army.
+He received Parachute badges from Republic of Vietnam, Thailand, Cambodia, Korea, Iran and Pakistan.
+United States Badges include the Master Parachutist Badge, Special Forces Tab, Ranger Tab and Combat Diver (SCUBA) Badge.